wunderio/charts/drupal/README.md

     - VARNISH_ADMIN_HOST: Varnish server host.
     - VARNISH_ADMIN_PORT: Varnish server port.
 Used for cache invalidation using admin port.
     - VARNISH_CONTROL_KEY: Used for cache invalidation using admin port.

+## Contributing

+Check out the [Helping with Silta development](https://wunderio.github.io/silta/docs/help-with-silta-dev) page in the Silta documentation for more information on how to contribute to Chart development.